What Is Horizontal Root Fracture?

 Causes and Symptoms of Horizontal Root Fracture

-In some cases, it is possible to splint the tooth and achieve stable reattachment.
-The pulp in the broken portion is at risk of dying and threatening the health of the rest of the root.
-If it does, root canal therapy in the broken portion is necessary to save the tooth.
-Additionally, the closer the fracture is to the gumline, the greater the risk is of infection, even if the broken portion doesn’t die.
+In some cases, the tooth can be splinted to allow for reattachment and healing.
+However, the pulp in the fractured portion is at risk of dying, which could jeopardize the health of the rest of the tooth.
+If the pulp dies, root canal therapy in the affected area may be necessary to save the tooth.
+Additionally, the closer the fracture is to the gumline, the greater the risk of infection.

 Don’t Put Off Treatment for a Problem Tooth